 The 3gp file format is specifically designed to decrease storage consumption and bandwidth requirements to accommodate mobile devices.
 They are a good option for lower-end smartphones for faster download (watching offline) or streaming (watching online).

-Just like other video formats or containers, the 3gp technology can be used for creating or viewing media files too. iPhones are also capable of playing 3gp video file formats.
+Like other video formats or containers, the 3gp technology can create or view media files. iPhones are also capable of playing 3gp video file formats.

 Playing 3gp media files isn't an operating system thing.
 It is more of a media player thing.
 Once a media player has the proper codec program for decompressing the encoded video file, it should play that particular video without issues.
-Most media players are cross-platform and would normally play any 3gp video file on any operating system they are installed on.
+Most media players are cross-platform and would normally play any 3gp video file on any operating system installed.

 Take note of the underlined tips to prevent the unpleasant situation of 3gp files suddenly becoming unplayable or invalid.
 3GP files are often vulnerable to damage due to certain issues caused by